ryrob30/experience-platform.en/help/edge/identity/first-party-device-ids.md

 }
 ```

 The following `identityMap` would result in an error response from the Edge Network since it is missing the `primary` indicator for the FPID.
-At last one of the IDs present in `identityMap` must be marked as `primary`.
+At least one of the IDs present in `identityMap` must be marked as `primary`.

 ```json
 {